One thing many people forget when dealing with data: outliers.

 In another section of Dr. Julia Engelmann’s wonderful article for our blog, she shared a graphic depicting this difference.
 The left graphic shows a perfect (theoretical) normal distribution.
 The number of orders fluctuates around a positive average value.
 In the example, most customers order five times.
 More or fewer orders arise less often.

 The graphic to the right shows the bitter reality.
-Assuming an average conversion rate of 5%, 95% are customers who don’t buy.
+Assuming an average conversion rate of 5%, some 95% of visitors don’t buy.
 Most buyers have probably placed one or two orders, and there are a few customers who order an extreme quantity.

-Essentially, the problem comes in when we assume that a distribution is normal but we’re actually working with something like a right skewed distribution.
+Essentially, the problem comes in when we assume that a distribution is normal.
+In reality, we’re working with something like a right-skewed distribution.
 Confidence intervals can no longer be reliably calculated.

-With your average ecommerce site, let’s say at least 90% of customers will not buy anything.
-Therefore, the proportion of “zeros” in the data is extreme and the deviations in general are enormous, including extremities because of bulk orders.
+With your average ecommerce site, at least 90% of customers will not buy anything.
+Therefore, the proportion of “zeros” in the data is extreme, and deviations in general are enormous, including extremities because of bulk orders.

+Robust statistics.
 Methods from robust statistics are used when the data is not normally distributed or distorted by outliers.
-Here, average values and variances are calculated such that they are not influenced by unusually high or low values—which I sort of went into with windsorization above.
+Here, average values and variances are calculated such that they are not influenced by unusually high or low values—which I touched on with windsorization.

-As mentioned, with Revenue Per Visitor the underlying distribution is often non-normal.
-It’s common for few big buyers to skew the data set towards the extremes.
+As exemplified by revenue per visitor, the underlying distribution is often non-normal.
+It’s common for a few big buyers to skew the data set toward the extremes.
 When this is the case, outlier detection falls prey to predictable inaccuracies—it detects outliers far more often.

-So there’s a chance that in your data analysis, you shouldn’t throw away outliers.
-Rather, you should segment them and analyze them deeper.
-What demographic, behavioral, firmographic traits correlate with their purchasing behavior and how can you run an experiment to tease out some causality there?
+There’s a chance that, in your data analysis, you shouldn’t throw away outliers.
+Rather, you should segment them and analyze them more deeply.
+Which demographic, behavioral, or firmographic traits correlate with their purchasing behavior?
+And how can you run an experiment to tease out some causality there?

 This is a question that runs deeper than simple A/B testing and is core to your customer acquisition, targeting, and segmentation efforts.
-I don’t want to go too deep here, but I want to say that for various marketing reasons, analyzing your highest value cohorts can bring profound insights as well.
+I don’t want to go too deep here, but for various marketing reasons, analyzing your highest value cohorts can bring profound insights.

 In any case, it helps to have a plan in place.
 As Dan Begley-Groth wrote on the Richrelevance blog:

-Outliers are something not discussed often in testing, but depending on your business and what metric you’re optimizing, they could certainly be affecting your results.
+Outliers aren’t discussed often in testing, but, depending on your business and the metric you’re optimizing, they could affect your results.

-As we’ve seen, one or two high values in a smaller sample size can totally skew a test, leading you to make a decision off of faulty data.
+One or two high values in a small sample size can totally skew a test, leading you to make a decision based on faulty data.
 No bueno.

 For the most part, if your data is affected by these extreme cases, you can bound the input to a historical representative of your data that excludes outliers.
-So that could be a number of items (>3) or a lower or upper bounds on your order value.
+That could be a number of items (>3) or a lower or upper bound on your order value.

-Another way, perhaps better in the long run, would be to export your post-test data and visualize it by various means.
-Determine on a case-by-case basis what the effect of the outliers was.
-And from there, decide whether you want to remove, change, or keep the outlier values.
+Another way, perhaps better in the long run, is to export your post-test data and visualize it by various means.
+Determine the effect of outliers on a case-by-case basis.
+Then decide whether you want to remove, change, or keep outlier values.

 Really, though, there are lots of ways to deal with outliers in data.
-It’s not a simple quick fix that works across the board, and that’s why the demand for good analysts continues to grow.
+There’s no quick fix that works across the board, which is why demand for good analysts continues to grow.